7 Ways to Deliver the Best Onboarding Experience for New Hires

 Such gestures might sound small, but they aren’t trivial.
 They help break the ice and remove minor obstacles in the way of new hires, and such efforts don’t go unnoticed as they reflect a degree of thoughtfulness that most companies don’t show.

-Initial days at a new company can be overwhelming for anyone.
+Initial days at a new company can be overwhelming for anyone and need an onboarding experience which will help them feel settled in the new environment.
 Frequent check-ins to know how your new hires are doing can help you make their lives easier, and show that you care.
 These check-ins also allow new hires to form mentorships and friendships with their co-workers.

 Check-ins also provide excellent feedback on the effectiveness of your onboarding process and identify aspects to improve.
 They also help managers detect problems (disengagement, low morale, low engagement, manage expectations) at the workplace and take steps to fix them before it’s too late.

 9. Follow up on the post-onboarding process

 As they get used to working at your company, send new hires surveys after the first week, month, and year to understand if they: